-If this is true then, Freemasonry is older than modern Christianity and Islam which are two other Abrahamic religions in the world other than Judaism.
+If this is true, that makes Freemasonry older than modern Christianity and Islam, which are two other Abrahamic religions in the world other than Judaism.

 According to this allegory, Hiram Abiff arrived in Jerusalem as was appointed by King Solomon as the chief architect and Master of Works at the construction site of his temple.

-He is then injured by the first 2 blows from 2 ruffians, while the 3rd blow from the last ruffian kills him.
+He is then injured by the first 2 blows from 2 ruffians, while the 3rdblow from the last ruffian kills him.

-Old Testament mentions three individuals who were named Hiram and were associated with the construction of King Solomon’s Temple.
+The Old Testament mentions three individuals who were named Hiram and were associated with the construction of King Solomon’s Temple.

 In this article, we will discuss each of these individuals in detail and see for ourselves who was Hiram Abiff and whether he was really associated with Freemasonry or not.

-The first individual named Hiram who was directly involved with the construction of King Solomon’s Temple was Hiram I, who was the King of Tyre (modern city of Tyre in Lebanon).
+The first individual named Hiram who was directly involved with the construction of King Solomon’s Temple was Hiram I, who was the King of Tyre (the modern city of Tyre in Lebanon).

-Hiram Abiff In Masonic Scriptures
+Hiram Abiff In The Scriptures

-This brings us to the second individual named Hiram who is clearly identified as the son of a widow and as such Abiff meaning “son of a widow” is added to his name.
+This brings us to the second individual named Hiram, who is clearly identified as the son of a widow, and Abiff, meaning “son of a widow” is added to his name.

 He is mentioned in the 1 Kings 7:13–14 as the son of a Tyrian bronze worker from the Israeli tribe of Naphtali, who was called by Solomon to cast the bronze furnishings and ornate decorations for his new temple.

 2 Chronicles 2:13-14 states that a formal request was made by King Solomon to King Hiram I of Tyre in which Solomon asked Hiram I to send materials and men for the construction of his temple in Jerusalem.

 “And now I have sent a skilful man, endowed with understanding, Ḥuram ‘abi. (the son of a woman of the daughters of Dan, and his father was a man of Tyre), skilled to work in gold and silver, bronze and iron, stone and wood, purple and blue, fine linen and crimson, and to make any engraving and to accomplish any plan which may be given to him, with your skilful men and with the skilful men of my lord David your father.”

 If we consider the slight differences in the names of Hiram Abiff and Huram Abi, then it seems that this Huram Abi is the Hiram Abiff mentioned in the Freemasonic tales.

-Now, as we’ve established the fact that Hiram Abiff existed and was a mason or an architect who is known to have been involved with the construction of King Solomon’s Temple, at least this half of the Masonic tale concerning him becomes true.
+Now, as we’ve established that Hiram Abiff existed and was a mason or an architect who is known to have been involved with the construction of King Solomon’s Temple, at least this half of the Masonic tale concerning him becomes true.